By Caroline Hagen

 We’ve all heard the statistic ‘80% of new FMCG product launches fail’ (urban myth or fact, you decide.)
 Whether you buy into the statistics or not, we can agree that the failure rate for new products is intimidating, even when you’re launching from a position of strength as an established brand.

-Caroline has been thinking about why so many launches fail – and what you can do to set off on a path for success from day one.
+So why do many launches fail – and what can you do to set off on a path for success from day one?

 Let me paint a picture…